theoria-dataset/theoria-dataset/CONTRIBUTING.md

 - `superseded_by`:
   - Theories that supersede or generalize this result
-  - Use exact result_id values (without
+  - Use exact result_id values (without .json extension)
-  - json extension)
   - Must reference existing entries in the dataset

 - `approximation_of`:
   - The more general theory this approximates
-  - Use exact result_id value (without
+  - Use exact result_id value (without .json extension)
-  - json extension)

 - `historical_context`:
   - Educational context about theory's development